 You may also be interested in seeing an overview of all of our people

 Christopher Anthony Dieni is originally from the suburb of Pierrefonds in Montreal, Quebec, Canada.
-He holds degrees in Biochemistry (BSc, Titorenko Lab) from Concordia University and Chemistry (PhD, Storey Lab) from Carleton University.
-He has also held a postdoctoral fellowship in the Benkovic Lab at Pennsylvania State University, a Natural Sciences and Engineering Research Council-Industrial Research and Development Fellowship (NSERC-IRDF) at Micropharma Ltd (acquired by UAS Labs in December 2014), and a Margaret and Wallace McCain Postdoctoral Fellowship in the Department of Chemistry and Biochemistry at Mount Allison University.
-As the McCain Fellow, he began teaching undergraduate courses (at Canada’s #1 primarily-undergraduate university, no less!) and participated in research in the lab of Tyson MacCormack, laying the groundwork for a small internally-funded research group of his own.
-He also participated in collaborative, interdepartmental, externally-funded, and academic-industrial research (e.g. an NSERC-Engage) with other faculty members at Mount Allison.
-Following completion of the 2-year McCain Fellowship at Mount Allison, Chris returned to Ottawa as a research associate in the Storey Lab, where he worked to bridge his research in nanotoxicology with his earlier research in signal transduction and protein phosphorylation.
-He received independent research funding in the form of a Carleton University Development Grant.
-He also maintained an active teaching role as a contract instructor in the Institute of Biochemistry at Carleton University, teaching required undergraduate courses for programs such as Biochemistry, Biochemistry & Biotechnology, Computational Biochemistry, and Bioinformatics.
-He additionally has experience as a Professor (Part-Time) in the School of Advanced Technology at Algonquin College (teaching primarily for the “Biotechnology – Advanced” program).
-Chris also served as a Visiting Assistant Professor in the Department of Chemistry at Ursinus College over the 2016-2017 academic year, where he taught courses to undergraduate students in Biochemistry & Molecular Biology and other programs, and continued to mentor undergraduate research students in projects focused on nanomaterial-biomolecular interactions.
-Over an 18-month period between 2018-2019, he was an Assistant Professor (limited-term) in the Department of Chemistry & Biochemistry at the University of Windsor, where he taught in the Master of Medical Biotechnology professional graduate program, and co-supervised research students (with John Trant) in the latest incarnation of his research program that most closely follows his passion: the development of novel bioactive agents to reverse insulin resistance — relying on past research and experience in reversible regulation of insulin signaling (in freeze-tolerant frogs and hyperphagic ground squirrels) and disease-targeted probiotics (from Micropharma Ltd).
+He holds degrees in Biochemistry (BSc, 2004; Titorenko Lab) from Concordia University and Chemistry (PhD, 2008; Storey Lab) from Carleton University.
+He has also held a postdoctoral fellowship in the Benkovic Lab at Pennsylvania State University (2008-2010), a Natural Sciences and Engineering Research Council-Industrial Research and Development Fellowship (NSERC-IRDF) at Micropharma Ltd (2010-2012; acquired by UAS Labs in December 2014), and a Margaret and Wallace McCain Postdoctoral Fellowship in the Department of Chemistry and Biochemistry at Mount Allison University (2012-2014) — the latter of which enabled him to begin teaching undergraduate courses at Canada’s #1 primarily-undergraduate university and lay the groundwork for a small internally-funded research group of his own in collaboration with Tyson MacCormack.
+Following completion of the 2-year McCain Fellowship, Chris returned to Ottawa as a research associate in the Storey Lab, where he received independent research funding in the form of a Carleton University Development Grant; he also actively taught as a contract instructor in Carleton’s Institute of Biochemistry and as a Professor (Part-Time) for the “Biotechnology – Advanced” program at Algonquin College.
+Chris then accepted as a position as a Visiting Assistant Professor in the Department of Chemistry at Ursinus College (2016-2017), where he taught courses in Biochemistry & Molecular Biology and other programs, and continued to mentor undergraduate research students.
+Subsequently he was a limited-term Assistant Professor in the Department of Chemistry & Biochemistry at the University of Windsor, where he taught in the Master of Medical Biotechnology professional graduate program, and co-supervised research students with John Trant.
+He is now a tenure-track Assistant Professor of Biochemistry in the Department of Physical & Environmental Sciences at Colorado Mesa University.